AlexanderPosch/Machine-learing-challenges/README.md

 # Machinelearingchallenges
 The Mysterious Machine Ordner

-These are the files needed to carry out the first challenge.

 Please form groups of three.

 Send your results via email to Philipp.Petersen@univie.ac.at.
 One email per Team.

 Deadline: 16.04.
 18:00.

 All submissions after 18:00 + 1 second will be ignored.

 The best submission, the second best submission, and the most creative submission will receive a price.